OlvynChuru/High-Power-Baldurs-Gate/HighPower/HighPowerReadme.txt

 - Put a Bag of Holding in the game

 This component makes a Bag of Holding obtainable in non-SOD Baldur's Gate 1.
 The component lets you choose whether to make it easily accessible right at the beginning of the game or to delay it until you can get to Baldur's Gate.
 It also lets you choose whether the bag can hold a medium number of items or a virtually unlimited number.

+- Change the summoning limit

+This component lets you change the number of creatures the party can summon at once.
+You may either make it unlimited or set it to a value of your choice.

 - Raise the experience cap (only recommended for solo players)